NFMT Remix transparent

 Using a CMMS Cuts Emergency Response Time by 20%

-Allen Chenault, owner and founder of Orange County, Fla.-headquartered AC’s Heating & Air LLC, believes CMMS software has been essential for managing his company’s 200-plus residential and commercial HVAC customers.
 “By tracking metrics like response times, repair costs and customer satisfaction, we improve operations and service,” he says.
 “For example, after implementing a CMMS, we cut emergency response times by 20 percent through optimized scheduling and dispatching.”

 Chenault credits CMMS software with reducing his company’s emergency response times by 10 minutes per call, saving over $15,000 a year in overtime pay.
 “Using CMMS data, we identified that 90 percent of after-hours calls were for the same five parts,” Chenault adds.
 “Stocking more of these parts on our emergency vehicles cut call times and saved thousands.”

-Why a Custom CMMS Is a Game-Changer
+Why Coast’s Custom CMMS Is a Game-Changer

 “Coast is very user-friendly, and the company is very responsive to development and improvement,” says Coast Customer Lisa Bosworth, manager of quality and continuous improvement at Canton, Ohio-based Solmet Technologies.
 “When we’ve needed specific features, Coast helped create fields or search options and worked on continuous development of its software to meet our needs.
 As a result, we’ve been able to optimize our maintenance scheduling and decrease equipment downtime.”